elibiz443/automated-testing/README.md

 ### The making of the app:

-1. Create a new web application:
+1. Create a new API:

 I start by runing in terminal:
 ```